 The TCC discussed the proposal, noting that while there was general support for the direction of standardizing data collection, several technical concerns were raised.
 These included the practicality of certain data fields for different fisheries, the mandatory requirement for electronic logbooks, prescribed timelines for data submission, and the level of detail in the annexes.
 Members suggested that the SC and its SWG on Data should review the technical aspects of the proposal.

-Recommendation: That the Commission task the TCC and SC to continue work intersessionally on the proposal for minimum standards for data collection, with the goal of adopting a measure at COM10.
+Recommendation: That the Commission task the TCC and SC to continue work intersessionally on the proposal for minimum standards for data collection, with the goal of adopting a measure in the near future.

 The Co-Lead of the SWG Ops, Ms. DeMille, presented proposed amendments to CMM 2024-12 On the Vessel Monitoring System (NPFC-2025-TCC08-WP12) to require Members to notify the Secretariat of their vessels’ entry into and exit from the Convention Area.
-The proposal added a new paragraph 11 requiring notification to be received no later than 60 minutes of entering or exiting the Convention Area, with procedures for notification to be chosen by Members from options listed in a new Annex 2.
+The initial proposal added a new paragraph 11 requiring notification to be received no later than 60 minutes of entering or exiting the Convention Area, with procedures for notification to be chosen by Members from options listed in a new Annex 2.

 The TCC discussed the proposed amendments to the VMS CMM.
 Several technical issues were raised by Members, including: (1) concerns about the 60-minute notification timeframe and how to account for minor technical delays; (2) the need for clarification on whether Members should notify the Secretariat about which notification option they choose; (3) issues with specific options in the annex, particularly regarding buffer zones inside EEZs; (4) questions about whether having multiple notification options would create complexity for the Secretariat’s analysis; and (5) suggestions to allow for procedures beyond those listed in the annex.

 During the TCC meeting, Japan proposed a one-year extension of paragraph 23 of CMM 2024-12 on VMS for research vessels to report position data through AIS instead of VMS.
-TCC noted that this CMM applies to fishery research vessels that harvest NPFC resources but not to oceanographic research vessels that may incidentally capture small amounts of non-commercially exploited NPFC resources, such as plankton.
-With that understanding, Japan withdrew its proposal.
+Japan noted many of its research vessels now have VMS and its understanding that this CMM does not apply to oceanographic research vessels that may incidentally capture small amounts of non-commercially exploited NPFC resources, such as plankton.
+With that understanding, and that the proposal was not made 30 days prior to the TCC meeting, Japan withdrew its proposal.

-The TCC noted that while revised text in paragraph 11 did not include a date certain for notifying the Secretariat of transmission method to allow for later changes in methods, for the first time using the entry/exit notification procedure, Members should notify the Secretariat by 1 January 2026.
+The TCC noted that while revised text in paragraph 11 did not include a date certain for notifying the Secretariat of transmission method that they will use to allow for later changes in methods, for the first time using the entry/exit notification procedure, Members committed to notifying the Secretariat by 1 January 2026.
 The TCC continued discussion on revisions to Option 2 in Annex 2 relating to vessel positions.

 Recommendation: That the Commission adopt the proposed amendments to CMM 2024-12.